Taste of Love (Singaporean TV series): Synopsis

 Tao Le (Dawn Yeoh), Ye Yutong (Candice Liu) and Yu Lingzhi (Michelle Chia) are best friends since young.
 While Lingzhi is a modern independent lady with many suitors, both Tao Le and Yutong aspire to be great chefs.
 However, this ambition turned the two friends against each other as the jealous Yutong begins thwarting Tao Le's plan as she tries to revive her grandmother's restaurant.

 At the same time, a love triangle develops between Tao Le, Lingzhi, and Fang Youfang (Dai Xiang Yu), a tenant living under Tao Le's roof.
 The relationship is made complicated when Lingzhi's boss, Hu Yingbang (Chen Hanwei) enters the picture.

 What will the future hold for the three friends?
 Will they overcome their differences and succeed both in career and love?

-Trivia

-One of the cast members of this drama, Jimmy Nah (MC King), died just 3 weeks before the telecast of this drama.
-This is his second last drama he has filmed before passing on.
+Release

+Broadcast

+Three weeks before Taste of Love was broadcast in Singapore, cast member Jimmy Nah died.